 Wintellect worked with M*Modal networking and infrastructure staff to extend their on-premise network into Azure, and to create virtualized network resources and Azure infrastructure-as-a-service (IaaS) components to their Azure subscription(s), with a focus on repeatable and reusable deployment patterns.
 Wintellect utilized existing Cisco routers in M*Modal’s data centers to create a virtual private network (VPN) connected to Azure, connecting the data center to Azure.

-The existing database servers were configured to replicate to similar database environments hosted on virtual machines in Azure, ensuring that the data was consistent between the data center and the cloud.
+The existing database servers were configured to replicate to similar database environments hosted on virtual machines in Azure, ensuring that data was consistent between the data center and the cloud.
 While a portion of the data was stored in MongoDB, many of the applications relied on versions of Microsoft SQL Server ranging from 2000 Standard SP3 to 2016 Enterprise SP1, as well as an Oracle RAC environment.
 Similarly, Windows Server 2012 domain controllers were configured to replicate with VM’s in Azure, again ensuring consistency between the hybrid on-premises and cloud environments.
+All Windows Servers and databases were migrated from on-premise to be rehosted on Azure.

 Wintellect utilized Azure Site Recovery (ASR) to replicate the remaining application and web servers, configuring virtual networks to support the environment in Azure.
 Azure Site Recovery is a native Disaster Recovery as a Service (DRaaS) offering, providing block-level, near-continuous replication and failover/recovery support for both Azure and on-premises environments.
 During the final migration, a failover to the Azure environment was triggered to provide a seamless cutover from the data center hosted systems to the Azure-hosted environments.
 The migrated virtual machines hosted applications utilizing various versions of Windows, from Windows Server Standard 2008 R2 to Windows Server Standard 2016.
 For hosting the Java and NodeJS environments, a mix of CentOS and RedHat Enterprise Linux (5.5, 6.5, and 6.6).